OBJECT907/OBJECT907.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-**Yiding Lu(鲁一丁)** is a Ph.D. student from College of Computer Science, Sichuan Univerisity, advised by [Prof. Peng](http://pengxi.me/).
-My research interests mainly focus on Unsupervised Multi-modal Learning and Multi-view Learning.
+**Yiding Lu(鲁一丁)** received a Bachelor's degree from Sichuan University, Chengdu, China, in 2022.
+He is currently pursuing a Ph.D. at the College of Computer Science, Sichuan University.
+His research interests include multi-modal learning and unsupervised learning.